kujain/S24-5505_Javascript/class-11-workflow-setup.md

 # 1. Start:

-Note, if your node version is v19 or later (current is v20) (check by typing `node -v` and see the resulting version), please downgrade to 20 LTS.
+**Note:** if your node version is v19 or later (current is v20) (check by typing `node -v` and see the resulting version), please downgrade to 20 LTS.
 V21 is available but it's safest to work with the latest LTS version most of the time.
 ```
 node -v
 ```